Alan William James Cousins

 Alan William James Cousins FRAS (8 August 1903 – 11 May 2001) was a South African astronomer.
 His career spanned 70 years during which time he concentrated on the measurement of variable stars, including the measurement of the two sinusoidal periods of Gamma Doradus.
-The UBV photometric system for measuring stellar fluxes he devised in the 1990s became a standard known as the "Cousins system".
+His precise measurements in the 1970s of stellar fluxes helped standardize the UBVRI photometric system now known as the "Johnson-Cousins system".

 Education and career

 He was born in Three Anchor Bay, Cape Town, the eldest of four children, and his father Clarence Wilfred Cousins was a senior civil servant who served for a time as Secretary of Labour.
 His grandfather on his mother's side was Sir James Murray, first editor of the Oxford English Dictionary, and Cousins attended Murray's funeral at the age of 11.